Shigoto-dev19/mina-mastermind/README.md

 ### roundsLimit

-- Stores the max number if turns the codebreaker has to guess the solution
+- Stores the max number of turns the codebreaker has to guess the solution(secret combination)
 - This value is provided during game initialization

 ### turnCount